aplotlib/aplotlib/README.md

 - 👋 Hi, I’m @aplotlib/Alex
-- 👀 I’m interested in cannabis, data, BJJ, and code (not in this order).
+- 👀 I’m interested in cannabis, data, jiu-jitsu, and code.
 - 🌱 I’m currently learning data analytics, jiu-jitsu, and coding languages like Python and SQL.
 - 💞️ I’m looking to collaborate on data analysis projects involving cannabis, medicine/healthcare, or submission grappling and MMA
 - 📫 How to reach me: apopoff1@proton.me